p0lym0rphik/Greenwing/README.md

 * Beautify theme
 * Custom KB logo (ref Config.php)
 * Compatibility with others plugins (create issue to ask for new plugins compatibility)
+* You can customize and edit this theme using tutorial below

 ## Requirements